 Although skydiving is considered to be a dangerous hobby, those who perform this hobby can typically qualify for life insurance coverage – provided that they meet the other qualifying guidelines.

-The types of coverage that are generally available to skydivers include both term and permanent – and there are some life insurance companies that will even offer special types of life insurance for those who skydive.
+The types of coverage that are generally available to skydivers include both term life insurance policies and permanent policies – and there are some life insurance companies that will even offer special types of life insurance for those who skydive.
 In addition, some insurers may also provide specialized coverage for individuals who skydive as a profession.

 In addition, the insurance company will also be factoring in other criteria in order to determine your overall premium rate.
 For example, the rate of your life insurance policy will also be based upon factors such as your: